 A: We ship via USPS Priority mail and Fedex Monday through Thursday.
 Priority Mail is $15.00 up to $68.99.
 Orders over $69.00 can be shipped for FREE via 1-3 day Priority Mail.

 You can also select FedEX Priority Overnight for your order.
 FedEX is a Flat Rate based for your state.
 You can check the price to use FedEX from this chart. https://www.tampabaycichlids.com/pages/fedex-rate-chart

 Q: Shipping days

 A: We ship Monday through Thursday with Fedex Overnight and Monday through Thursday with Priority Mail.
 "Overnight shipping" refers only to the method by which the package carrier will deliver your fish.
-We generally ship the first shipping day after you place your order.
-If you need an order delivered on a specific day, send me a message and we will do our best to take care of you.

 Q: How do you prepare my order for shipping?
 Will they live three days in the box?